NIAAA Director's Report on Institute Activities to the 142nd Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 - Studies that focus on early-stage treatment generation and pilot clinical trials that are consistent with an experimental therapeutic approach.
-This FOA provides support for up to two years (Phase I; R21) for protocol development, target identification, and studies to confirm target engagement (i.e., link targets with tangible outcomes); followed by up to 3 years of support (Phase II; R33) for replication studies of addiction treatment across 2 or more settings.
+This NOFO provides support for up to two years (Phase I; R21) for protocol development, target identification, and studies to confirm target engagement (i.e., link targets with tangible outcomes); followed by up to 3 years of support (Phase II; R33) for replication studies of addiction treatment across 2 or more settings.

 - Studies of novel treatments that include behavioral, pharmacological, physiological, learning- and device-based treatment approaches and targets thereof.
-The purpose of this FOA is to provide support for applications that focus on data replication and the scalability of novel, targeted addiction treatments.
+The purpose of this NOFO is to provide support for applications that focus on data replication and the scalability of novel, targeted addiction treatments.
 Studies of novel treatments include, but are not limited to: behavioral, pharmacological, biologics-based, cognitive, device-based, interpersonal, physiological, or combined approaches.
 The R33 (Phase II) funding mechanism provides support for up to 3 years for replication studies of addiction treatment across 2 or more settings.

 A meeting of investigators who received awards under the CRAN request for applications (RFA), “Using Social Media to Understand and Address Substance Use and Addiction,” will take place on June 22, 2016, in Rockville, Maryland.